reab5555/Product-Reputation-Analyzer/README.md

 ### Available KPI list (Twitter/X):
 #### Activity:
 - Volume:
-  represents the total amount of activity on the social network (views + quotes + replies + retweets + bookmarks + favorites)
+  represents the total amount of activity on the social network (views + quotes + replies + retweets + bookmarks + favorites).
-  more mentions can lead to increased brand visibility and consequently, more sales opportunities
+  more mentions can lead to increased brand visibility and consequently, more sales opportunities.
 - Engagement:
-  represents the total amount of user engagement (quotes + replies + retweets) higher engagement can foster product spreading and popularity, so more engagment mean more product noticeability
+  represents the total amount of user engagement (quotes + replies + retweets). higher engagement can foster product spreading and popularity, so more engagment mean more product noticeability.
 - Influence:
-  Represents the level of influence through the amount of the tweets that mention the product together with the number of the users number of followers (Average Followers Count × Tweet Count) being influential can help the product becoming a preferred brand, which can boost profit margins.
+  Represents the level of influence through the amount of the tweets that mention the product together with the number of the users number of followers (Average Followers Count × Tweet Count). being influential can help the product becoming a preferred brand, which can boost profit margins.
 #### Sentiments:
 - Positive Sentiment:
-  How much the tweets are reflecting a positive attitude toward the product (a probability number 0-1) positive sentiment can be amplified to attract new customers and retain existing ones, improving sales. this also can suggest the current magnitude of positivity of the product
+  How much the tweets are reflecting a positive attitude toward the product (a probability number 0-1). positive sentiment can be amplified to attract new customers and retain existing ones, improving sales. this also can suggest the current magnitude of positivity of the product.
 - Negative Sentiment:
-  How much the tweets are reflecting a negative attitude toward the product (a probability number 0-1) Addressing negative feedback promptly can prevent loss of customers and damage to brand reputation.
+  How much the tweets are reflecting a negative attitude toward the product (a probability number 0-1).
+  Addressing negative feedback promptly can prevent loss of customers and damage to brand reputation.
 #### Emotions:
 - Anticipation:
-  How much the tweets represent anticipation toward the product or other features related to this product (a scrore number from 0 to 100)
+  How much the tweets represent anticipation toward the product or other features related to this product (a scrore number from 0 to 100).
-  Capitalizing on customer anticipation can drive pre-orders and create buzz, potentially leading to higher initial sales
+  Capitalizing on customer anticipation can drive pre-orders and create buzz, potentially leading to higher initial sales.
 - Curiosity:
-  How much the tweets represent curiosity (a scrore number from 0 to 100)
+  How much the tweets represent curiosity (a scrore number from 0 to 100).
-  Engaging curious customers can lead to increased information dissemination and higher conversion rates
+  Engaging curious customers can lead to increased information dissemination and higher conversion rates.
 - Surprise:
-  How much the tweets represent reactions of surprise (a scrore number from 0 to 100)
+  How much the tweets represent reactions of surprise (a scrore number from 0 to 100).
   Positive surprises can enhance customer experience, leading to free word-of-mouth marketing and potentially more sales.

 <img src="examples/Product Analysis 2.png" width="500" alt="alt text">